Skip to content

 When to Seek Professional Help

-• Anxiety or shame affects intimacy
+• Continual emotional distress, anxiety, or shame linked with intimacy

 Frequently Asked Questions About Tribadism